benc2/snakerunner/README.md

 A command line tool for running a competitive game of snake with looping edges between scripts through an I/O interface with the `run` command.
 The `show` command plays a stored in the terminal.

 ## Command line tool
 - `snakerunner run -s <SCRIPTS>`.
 Runs a game of Snake on a Torus between the scripts.
 See `snakerunner run -h` for more details and settings.
+Scripts ending in `.py` will be run as python scripts, anything else will be assumed to be an executable.
 - `snakerunner show`.
 Plays a stored game from a log file in the terminal.
 See `snakerunner show -h` for more details and settings.